Improved cosmological fits with quantized primordial power spectra: CDM FCB quantization

 \subsection{The future conformal boundary}

 We may now solve for the perturbations up to an arbitrary rescaling by integrating the background and perturbation equations beginning with the initial conditions \cref{eqn:ic_dr,eqn:ic_vr,eqn:ic_dm,eqn:ic_vm,eqn:ic_phi}.
 If we extrapolate this evolution beyond the present day, at some finite time in the conformal future we reach the future conformal boundary $\eta=\eta_\infty$.
 Although the scale factor diverges $a\to\infty$ as $\Delta\eta=\eta-\eta_\infty\to0_-$, all other terms in the background and perturbation equations remain finite, and the solution may be continued beyond this boundary.
 By symmetry, the background solution eventually arrives at a big crunch at $\eta=2\eta_\infty$.
-In order for our setup to be valid, following \citep{RadPert} we should also demand that our perturbation variables remain finite at all times.
-For a general wavevector $k$, this will not be true, but for a discrete spectrum of wavenumbers it can be.
-As determined in \citep{RadPert}, all of the technical considerations about perturbations remaining finite and analytic continuation through the future conformal boundary crystallize in practice into a symmetry requirement which we may numerically impose.
+In order for our setup to be valid, following Ref.~\citep{RadPert} we should also demand that our perturbation variables remain finite at all times.
+For a general wave vector $k$, this will not be true, but for a discrete spectrum of wave numbers it can be.
+As determined in Ref.~\citep{RadPert}, all of the technical considerations about perturbations remaining finite and analytic continuation through the future conformal boundary crystallize in practice into a symmetry requirement which we may numerically impose.

-The conceptual strategy is to therefore to compute the solutions of the perturbations at the future conformal boundary for each $k$, selecting those wavenumbers whose solutions pass through the boundary with the correct symmetry (\cref{fig:first_allowed_pert}).
+The conceptual strategy is therefore to compute the solutions of the perturbations at the future conformal boundary for each $k$, selecting those wave numbers whose solutions pass through the boundary with the correct symmetry (\cref{fig:first_allowed_pert}).